How to find what makes you happy

 This outfit might not mean much on its own, but it helps.
 Wear something that makes you feel great when you are feeling sad.
 Sometimes, looking good on the outside can make you feel great on the inside.
 Never underestimate the power of wearing the right clothes.

 18. Start a project

 Starting a project helps give you hope for the future.
-Finishing the project helps you feel a sense of accomplishment.
-A good project can help you organize your mind as well as your home.
-Don’t feel pressured to do something major – even a small project can help.
+Finishing the project enables you to feel a sense of accomplishment.
+A good project can help you organise your mind as well as your home.
+Don’t feel pressured to do something significant – even a small project can help.
 Working can help you improve the way you feel.

 Your brain needs input for you to feel satisfied.
 One of the best ways to feel happy is to give yourself a mental challenge.
 Pick up a crossword or Sudoku puzzle to give your mind a real challenge.
 Move on to an intricate puzzle or even a set of math problems if you like.

 The more you challenge yourself, the more you will surprise yourself.
-Keeping your brain active isn’t just a great way to become happy, but a good way to keep mentally sharp.
-Keeping your brain active will help you stay happier as you get older.
+Keeping your brain active isn’t just a great way to become happy, but an excellent way to stay mentally sharp.
+Keeping your mind busy will help you stay happier as you get older.

 20. Start learning a language

 It is easier than ever to learn a new language.
 There are dozens of apps and websites that make learning a breeze.
 As a mental challenge, learning a new language is a way to accomplish something with your mind.
 It is also a valuable skill you can use to expand your horizons.